dromelo/PartialDRSBuilder/README.md

 # PartialDRSBuilder
 The partial DRS builder tool receives a natural language sentence and translates it into a Partial DRS.

-The PartialDRS.zip contains the Maven-Java project code.
+The PartialDRS-code.zip contains the Java code of the partial DRS builder tool (part of a Maven Java project).

 ## Query Ontology